Kevin Thomas (cornerback, born 1986): Early life

 Thomas's prep career included being named a Super Prep All-American, Prep Star All-American, Rivals 100, Tacoma News Tribune Western 100, All-CIF Southern Section first-team, All-CIF Division IV and Los Angeles Times All-Ventura/North Coast pick as a senior defensive back and wide receiver.
 During his senior year at Rio Mesa High School he recorded 81 tackles and 5 interceptions on defense and 27 receptions for 430 yards with 5 touchdowns on offense.

 College career

 In his freshman year in 2005, Thomas played in 9 games as a reserve cornerback and on special teams.
 In his sophomore season in 2006, Thomas was injured but played in 4 games.
 In his junior season in 2007, Thomas was injured and redshirted.
 In his redshirt junior year in 2008, Thomas played in all 13 games.
 In his redshirt senior year in 2009, Thomas started all 13 games and was named Second-team All-Pac-10.

 Professional career

 Indianapolis Colts

-Thomas was drafted by the Indianapolis Colts with the 94th pick in the 2010 NFL draft.
+Thomas was selected in the third round by the Indianapolis Colts with the 94th pick in the 2010 NFL draft.
 Missed the entire 2010 season due to a knee injury.